 While these stunning stems are often used in floral arrangements, they last even longer when grown at home, often blooming for two to three months at a time throughout the year.
 These plants grow new flowers with each new leaf.
 Eventually, a happy, healthy, and mature pink anthurium will even grow its own offsets or baby plants.
 Grow this species in a safe area of your home away from children, cats, and dogs, as this family of plants is toxic to humans and pets.

 - Botanical Name: Anthurium andraeanum

-- Plant Type: Evergreen, herbaceous perennials
+- Plant Type: Evergreen, herbaceous perennial

-- Mature Size: 12 to 18 inches
+- Mature Size: 12–18 inches high

 - Sun Exposure: Bright, indirect light